 A large evergreen shrub or small tree that produces clusters of soft pink flowers in spring; bright reddish-orange new foliage matures to a deep glossy green; maroon winter foliage; an excellent accent tree, or screen; shown to be leaf spot resistant

 Coppertone Loquat features showy clusters of fragrant shell pink flowers with white overtones at the ends of the branches from late winter to early spring.
-It has attractive dark green foliage which emerges red in spring.
+It has attractive dark green evergreen foliage which emerges red in spring.
 The glossy oval leaves are highly ornamental and remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Coppertone Loquat is a multi-stemmed evergreen tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.